bengarrett/RetroTxt/.github/README.md

 ---

+> [!TIP]
-#### Also available, [Retrotxt for the terminal](https://github.com/bengarrett/retrotxtgo)!
-An app to handle legacy, code page text files in a modern shell.
+> Also available, [Retrotxt for the terminal](https://github.com/bengarrett/retrotxtgo).
+An app to handle legacy, code page text files in a modern shell!